C-Rosel/CAVS3/README.md

 2. **Navigate to the project directory**

    Edit the config.json file located in frontend/public/:

-   * Update rosMasterIP to the IP of their ROS Master.
-   * Update rosBridgePort to the port rosbridge_suite is using.
    * Add/remove topics and their message types as needed.
    * Restart the container after making changes to the configuration file.